Unravel-Andy/unravel-autoscaling/README.md

 `$ pip install requests`

-Install Azure CLI 1.0 (Azure CLI 2.0 does not support HDinsight cluster) [Click Link to see installlation insturction](https://docs.microsoft.com/en-us/azure/cli-install-nodejs)
+Install Azure CLI 1.0 (Azure CLI 2.0 does not support HDinsight cluster) [Click Link to see installlation instruction](https://docs.microsoft.com/en-us/azure/cli-install-nodejs)

 After install Azure CLI 1.0 Run the following command to login:

 `$ azure login`

-Once you login azure you sure able to see existing HDinsight clusters using:
+Once you login azure you should able to see existing HDinsight clusters using:

 `$ azure hdinsight cluster list`